Pseudomanifold/latex-mimore/README.md

-# `latex-mimore`: A minimal & modern template for reports
+# latex-mimore: A minimal & modern template for reports

 This repository contains a minimal & modern LaTeX template for reports that have to be written for courses at university.
 It assumes that the